Password Protect an External Drive in Mac OS X with Encrypted Partitions

 Require a Password to Access External Drives with an Encrypted Partition

-Doing this will format the external drive and erase all of it’s contents, back up the contents before proceeding, and do not lose the set password.
+Doing this will format the external drive and erase all of it’s contents.
+Back up your data and all contents before proceeding, and do not lose the set password.

 - Launch “Disk Utility” from /Applications/Utilities/